Kerr metric: Symmetries

 The group of isometries of the Kerr metric is the subgroup of the ten-dimensional Poincaré group which takes the two-dimensional locus of the singularity to itself.
 It retains the time translations (one dimension) and rotations around its axis of rotation (one dimension).
 Thus it has two dimensions.
 Like the Poincaré group, it has four connected components: the component of the identity; the component which reverses time and longitude; the component which reflects through the equatorial plane; and the component that does both.
+These isometries are encoded in the timelike and azimuthal Killing vectors.

 In physics, symmetries are typically associated with conserved constants of motion, in accordance with Noether's theorem.
 As shown above, the geodesic equations have four conserved quantities: one of which comes from the definition of a geodesic, and two of which arise from the time translation and rotation symmetry of the Kerr geometry.
 The fourth conserved quantity does not arise from a symmetry in the standard sense and is commonly referred to as a hidden symmetry.
+This symmetry is encoded in a Killing tensor, whose conserved quantities are quadratic in the momenta.